threeML/hawc_hal/README.md

 If you don't have `mamba`,install mamba according to the [instruction](https://github.com/mamba-org/mamba) into the `base` environment.

 To install hawc_hal in a conda environment, we recommend to use the following procedure:

 <!-- pip install --no-binary :all: root_numpy -->
 <!-- pip install uproot awkward hist mplhep -->

 ```
-mamba create --name new_hal -c conda-forge -c threeml numpy scipy matplotlib ipython numba reproject "astromodels>=2" "threeml>=2" root
+mamba create --name new_hal -c conda-forge -c threeml numpy scipy matplotlib ipython numba reproject "astromodels>=2" "threeml>=2"
 conda activate new_hal
 pip install git+https://github.com/threeml/hawc_hal.git
 ```